splunk/kafka-connect-splunk/README.md

 ### SASL/SCRAM-SHA-256 and SASL/SCRAM-SHA-512

-This section documents how to configure Kafka Connect If your Kafka Cluster is secured using [SASL/SCRAM](http://kafka.apache.org/documentation/#security_sasl_scram).
+This section documents how to configure Kafka Connect if your Kafka Cluster is secured using [SASL/SCRAM](http://kafka.apache.org/documentation/#security_sasl_scram).

 Configure the Kafka Connect worker and consumer settings to use SASL/SCRAM in **config/connect-distributed.properties**